mborgerson/wiki-export/wiki/NV2A_Pixel_Combiner.md

 ### DISCARD and ZERO are the same register

-On NV2A the ZERO and DISCARD register are the same index: writes are discard / reads return zero.
+On NV2A the DISCARD and ZERO register are the same index: writes are discarded / reads return zero.

 This is different from NV\_register\_combiners where 2 different constants are used.